K

 The biggest trap is confusing a head start with a moat.
 Being first to market is NOT a moat — 47% of first movers fail because followers learn from their mistakes and execute better.
 A real moat gets STRONGER over time, not weaker.
 If a well-funded competitor could replicate your advantage in 18 months, you don't have a moat.

-🎯Total Addressable Market (TAM)
+Focus on Total Addressable Market (TAM) when

 Use bottom-up TAM calculation: count the number of potential customers you could serve × what they'd pay annually.
 Start with SOM (what you can realistically get in 3 years), then SAM, then TAM.
 Be specific: '12,000 mid-market SaaS companies × $30K/year ACV = $360M SAM.'
 VCs respect founders who demonstrate precise market understanding over inflated claims.